nuclio/nuclio/docs/reference/runtimes/dotnetcore/writing-a-dotnetcore-function.md

 ## Overview

-The .NET Core runtime allows function developers to create a function using .NET Core 2.
-This guide walks you through the scenario.
+The .NET Core runtime allows function developers to create serverless functions using [.NET Core 2](https://dotnet.github.io/).
+This guide walks you through the function-creation process.

 ## Deploy a .NET Core function